Skip to main content

 Paula McAvoy

-Paula McAvoy is an Associate Professor of Social Studies education at North Carolina State University.
+Paula is an Associate Professor of Social Studies education at North Carolina State University.
 Her research focuses on empirical and philosophical questions related to the aims and practices of democratic education.
 She is the co-author with Diana Hess of The Political Classroom: Evidence and Ethics in Democratic Education (Routledge, 2015), which won the 2016 Outstanding Book of the Year from AERA and the 2017 Grawemeyer Award for Education.
 She has published articles in a number of journals such as Educational Theory, Theory and Research in Education, and Curriculum Inquiry.
 In addition to her scholarly work, she leads professional development workshops around the country aimed at helping teachers and university faculty engage students in discussions of controversial political issues.
 She is currently working with Lauren Gatti on a book project called Just Teacher: Taking the Ethical Long View in the Profession of Teaching (Teachers College Press).
 She has collaborated with the AEP on workshops for teachers that engage them in discussions of philosophical questions of classroom practices related to truth, knowledge, and neutrality.

 Michael Vazquez